rvosa/bio-phylo-forest-dbtree/README.md

     sudo cpanm git://github.com/rvosa/bio-phylo-forest-dbtree.git

-- **Advantages** - it's simply, all prerequisites are automatically installed.
+- **Advantages** - it's simple, all prerequisites are automatically installed.
 You will get the latest code, including any new features and bug fixes.
-- **Disadvantages** - you will install recent code, which might include new bugs or other features, in your system folders.
+- **Disadvantages** - you will install untested, recent code, which might include new bugs or other features, in your system folders.

 ### 3. From an archive snapshot